apache/mxnet/doc/python/python_guide.md

 ```

 The data for pushing can be on any device.
 Furthermore, we can push multiple
-values into the same key, where `kvstore` will first sum all these
+values into the same key, where KVStore will first sum all these
 values and then push the aggregated value.

 ```python